voyeg3r/dotfaster/vim/wiki/dicasvim.md

 :%s/\foo{\zs[^}]\+\ze}/\=substitute(submatch(0), '$', len(submatch(0))%2?' ':'','g')/
 ```

-# Formating and keeping cursor position:
+# Formatting and keeping cursor position:

 Instead of using `gqap` use `gwap` to format paragraphs